Keysight/cyperf/deployment/containers/README.md

 ```
 3. Controller time and docker hosts time might be out of sync.
 This may result in an empty stat view in UI.
 To resolve setup NTP in docker host.
 A Controller can also be used as an NTP server.
 Refer to the host OS specific configuration to setup NTP.
 Example: [Setting NTP in Ubunutu 22.04](https://linuxconfig.org/ubuntu-22-04-ntp-server)

-4. CyPerf Container deployment workflow does not recomend using cyperagent cli commands within the containers. container spawing command should supply all the environment variables for initializing the container.
+4. CyPerf Container deployment workflow does not recommend using cyperagent CLI commands within the containers. container spawning command should supply all the environment variables for initializing the agent.

 ## Releases